gugulet-hu/city-weather/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-red.svg)](https://opensource.org/licenses/MIT)

 An applet I created to play around with an open API and get to grips with the practicality of accessing one.
 I used the OpenWeather API to create this app that tells you the weather in your city.
+You will need to get a (free) API key to get this to work.
+Go to [OpenWeather](https://openweathermap.org/api) and add a .env file in the root with this inside it:

+WEATHER_API_KEY=xxxxxxxxxxxxxxxxxx

 ## How to start